eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	\cite[\S5.1, pp. 138]{Tate2010} \cite{WikipediaContributors2017e}.

 The purely functional programming paradigm only performs computation
-	that evaluates mathematical functions, and cannot change the state of the computer program via mutable datafields;
+	that evaluates mathematical functions \cite[\S6.2, pp. 185]{Tate2010}, and cannot change the state of the computer program via mutable datafields
+	\cite[\S6.2, pp. 186]{Tate2010};
-	this implies that all functions would be solely dependent on their input arguments, and are independent of the local or global state of the computer program \cite{WikipediaContributors2017g}.
+	this implies that all functions would be solely dependent on their input arguments, and are independent of the local or global state of the computer program \cite{WikipediaContributors2017g};
+	that is, these functions have no side effects, and cannot modify the program state (or state of the program) \cite[\S6.2, pp. 186]{Tate2010}.

 Pure functional programs use persistent (purely functional) data
 	structures, so that the repreated evaluation of a function would